mulveys7619/Jupiter/README.md

-#First creation of TextAdventure for Git#
+#First creation of Git for TextAdventure#

 #THIS IS NOT THE COMPLETED ASSIGNMENT#